 We are eagerly planning to enhance this remarkable record.
 Our new faculty and staff members are as amazing as our veterans, and we will continue to grow this year and next, more than doubling the students served in both the Outreach and Residential programs.
 We will pursue opportunities for our students to carry out scientific research globally, and support that effort with enhanced instruction in foreign languages.
-GSSM will continue to be a flagship for education in
+GSSM will continue to be a flagship for education in South Carolina and, increasingly, the nation.

-South Carolina Governor's School for Science and Mathematics

-401 Railroad Avenue, Hartsville, SC29550

-Website: www.scgssm.org

-Grades 11-12
+Murray W. Brockman, President

+Math 401 F ematics Railroad Aven site: www.scg vernor's School for ue, Hartsville, SC29 ssm.org 11-12

-Enrollment 129 Students
+Enro ollment 129 Students

-School President Dr. Murray W. Brockman 843-383-3900
+Scho ol President Dr. Murray W. Brockman 843-383- 3900

-Board Chair Dr. Leroy Davis 803-780-1349
+Boar d Chair Dr. Leroy Davis 803-780- 1349

-THE STATE OF SOUTH CAROLINA
+2 DE TAZ OF SOUTH CARO OLINA